-Revenue estimates for 2020 improved by about \$30 million, mostly because federal CARES Act funds can be used to cover staffing costs for additional employees or employees reassigned to COVID response.
+be used to cover staffing costs for additional employees or employees reassigned to COVID response.
+This is shown in Figure 16 as use of 2020 fund balance.

-The 2021-2022 revenue forecast improved by about \$33 million during the period of budget development.
+The 2021-2022 revenue forecast improved by about \$36 million during the period of budget development.
 This was driven by higher sales tax forecasts once the effects of COVID became clearer, partially offset by lower jail revenues.
 The Department of Adult and Juvenile Detention (DAJD) historically has housed a significant number of prisoners for the State Department of Corrections and the City of Seattle.
 In order to keep the jail population low to increase inmate and employee safety during COVID, DAJD substantially reduced the number of prisoners it accepts from these agencies and thus lost the corresponding revenue.
 Expenditure savings were not possible in the near term because the jails are operating all the housing units to support social distancing.
 Executive Constantine has directed that the number of prisoners be kept low after COVID has been resolved, so DAJD budget savings are assumed starting in mid-2022.

-The other major revenue included in the \$33 million increase came from recognizing a new source of funding.
-In late 2019 the State Supreme Court determined that King County had the authority to impose rent for rights-of-way that it owns and are used by utilities to deliver services.2 Negotiations about specific amounts owed are underway and the Proposed Budget uses a conservative estimate of \$24.7 million of revenue for 2021-2022.
+The other major revenue included in the \$36 million increase came from recognizing a new source of funding.
+In late 2019 the State Supreme Court determined that King County had the authority to impose rent for rights-of-way that it owns and are used by utilities to deliver services.
+Negotiations about specific amounts owed are underway and the Adopted Budget uses an estimate of \$28 million of revenue for 2021-